invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 share what I have learned
 -------------------------
 | 3/19/2012
-| Everyday, I would like to learn and share what I have learned, in a way that other people can use.
+| Each day, I would like to learn and share what I have learned, in a way that other people can use.